borninfreedom/linux-assistant/README.md

 A software named linux-assistant that can direct install apps and config system.

 ![](https://github.com/borninfreedom/linux-assistant/blob/main/images/linux-assistant.png)

+* NOTE: The APP is not compatible with terminator.
+It's normal on gnome-terminal, but not on terminator.

 ## 使用方法
 ### Method 1
 * run